YungRaj/XPS-13-9350-OS-X/README.md

 10. ”OS Check Fix (Win 8)“
 11. ”Fix Mutex with non-zero SyncLevel"
 12. ”Fix PNOT/PPNT" (use only if you're dropping CPU related SSDTs)
-13. ”Rename HECI device to IMEI"
+13. ”Rename HECI device to IMEI" <br />
 Note: the battery status patch is not necessary, although there is an XPS 13 patch on RehabMan’s ACPI repository. (https://github.com/RehabMan/Laptop-DSDT-Patch)